IamKay/100DaysOfCode/README.md

 * Day 11
   > Completed the codelab.
 Last one included integration of Material Components into JS frameworks, and i have to say, i missed the vanilla js very much.
 It is much more simple.
 Its not that frameworks aren't better, they are but its a lot of logic in JS just to get the visual right, and being a designer first person, i have to say its not very good.
 I hope i get a chance to use material in one of my projects in the near future.
 There is one little project next, and then i'm thinking of focusing on *Design* or *React* for a while.
 Also, not commits today, only offline code.
 90 days to go, still strong.

+* Day 12
+  > Almost missed a day.
+Today i read and tried a little flutter.
+One takeaway, it is only good if you are doing it with an IDE telling you what you mean.
+Otherwise it takes a whole lot of time remembering what every widget is.
+Maybe thats a downside only for me, maybe not.
+Other than that, i have begun the work on making the texttoemoji a pwa and improve its design.
+Will continue tomorrow.